ART 101 Introduction to the Visual Arts (4 Credits)

 ART 117 Basic Design: 3-D (3 Credits)

-ART 121 Ceramics: Introductory Hand Building (3 Credits)
+ART 121 Ceramics: Introduction to Hand Building (3 Credits)

-Introduces basic hand building skills, simple glaze application and an understanding of fundamental ceramic processes, for students with little or no experience.
-Includes presentation of historical, cultural and contemporary trends in ceramics.
-Students should plan on at least one term of this course and one term of Introductory Wheel Throwing before advancing to Intermediate Ceramics and beyond.
-May be repeated up to 9 credits.
+Introduces basic hand building skills, simple glaze application, and an understanding of fundamental ceramic processes for students with little or no experience.
+Includes presentation of historical, cultural, and contemporary trends in ceramics.
+Repeatable for credit.

-ART 122 Ceramics: Introductory Wheel Throwing (3 Credits)
+ART 122 Ceramics: Introduction to Wheel Throwing (3 Credits)

-Introduces basic wheel throwing skills, simple glaze application and an understanding of fundamental ceramic processes, for students with little or no experience.
+Introduces basic wheel throwing skills, simple glaze application, and an understanding of fundamental ceramic processes for students with little or no experience.
 Includes presentation of historical, cultural and contemporary trends in ceramics.
-Students should plan on at least one term of this course and one term of Introductory Hand Building before advancing to Intermediate Ceramics and beyond.
-May be repeated up to 9 credits.
+Repeatable for credit.

 ART 131 Beginning Drawing (3 Credits)